shivanshugarg12800/Algo_GT/readme.md

 ### HOW TO CONTRIBUTE

-You can head over here for a clear walk through to contribute to this repository.
+You can check here for a clear walk through to contribute to this repository.
 [Contribution Guidelines](./CONTRIBUTING.md)

 <br>